 Perhaps your group is looking for something lower key, for example, to be held in a side room during your annual dinner.
 A silent auction can be conducted without disturbing speakers or cocktail hour conversation.
-And silent auctions reportedly attract greater participation by women, some of whom may draw back from the highly charged bidding environment of live auctions.
+And silent auctions reportedly attract greater participation by women, some of whom are known to draw back from the highly charged bidding environment of live auctions.
 Item that need to be examined up close or tried on will probably do better at a silent auction than an online or live one.

-One drawback, from a profit-making perspective, is that many attendees at silent auctions place only one bid, and then move on.
-Perhaps caught up in talking to friends, they forget to go back and see whether they've been outbid, until the last few minutes when they hear an announcement that the silent auction is about to end.
-That's why some experts recommend not placing anything on the silent auction table that you hope to sell for more than $500.
+One drawback, from a profit-making perspective, is that many attendees at silent auctions place only one bid, then move on.
+Perhaps caught up in talking to friends, they forget to go back and see whether they've been outbid until the last few minutes, when they hear an announcement that the silent auction is about to end.
+That's why some experts recommend NOT placing anything on the silent auction table that you hope to sell for more than $500.

 Another advantage to online auctions is that you won't need the army of volunteers that are required to set up an auction space and create attractive displays.
-A few volunteers who are eBay savvy, and perhaps have time to spare at odd hours, can handle the setup end of the process.
+A few volunteers who are computer savvy, and perhaps have time to spare at odd hours, can handle the setup end of the process.
 Then you'll need a few more volunteers to take care of shipping or delivering items once they're sold.
 (If you don't want to ship overseas, be sure to put that into the "special instructions" of your online auction site.)

 The online auction method isn't free, however.
 You'll have to pay the hosting website or auction service provider.
 Someone will also need to pay for shipping, but you can specify ahead of time whether it's the buyer or the organization.